 Dragons.
 They’re awesome.

 There’s a reason media involving dragons has so much mainstream appeal; everything from George R.R.
-Martin’s A Song of Ice and Fire to Dreamworks’ How to Train Your Dragons to Naomi Novik’s Temeraire series, fulfills the wish that many fantasy fans have: that they could ride a friggin’ awesome dragon shooting fire and ripping things apart with their claws ‘nd shit.
+Martin’s A Song of Ice and Fire to Dreamworks’ How to Train Your Dragons to Naomi Novik’s Temeraire series, fulfills the wish that many fantasy fans have: that they could ride a friggin’ awesome dragon shooting fire and ripping things apart with their claws ‘nd stuff.

 Fantasy is often all about immersing readers in a world nothing like our own.
 It lets us explore, escape our woes, (and oh, how many woes there have been as of late) and dragons are often the first thing that comes to mind when someone thinks “fantasy.”
 Besides, who wouldn’t find it absolutely incredible to make a living working with magical, impossible beasts like a giant, winged lizard that breathes fire?